I. Purpose

 - College visits and interviews (limited to three (3) days).

-- Truant: An absencefrom school for the entire day or a portion of the day which is unlawful.
+A student that is unlawfully absent from school for the entire day or a portion of the day.

 - Unlawful Absence:

-- Students absent from school for any reason other than those defined as a lawful absence.
-Students who are removed from school by their parent(s)/guardian(s) for more than ten (10) consecutive days for extended travel and not enrolled in another school or educational program may be withdrawn, then re-enrolled upon their return.
+Student absent from school for any reason other than those defined as a lawful absence.
+Students who are removed from school by their parent(s)/guardian(s) for more than 10 consecutive days for extended travel and not enrolled in another school or educational program may be withdrawn, then re-enrolled upon their return.

-- After ten (10) school days of consecutive unlawful absences, in which the student’s whereabouts are unknown, the student shall be exited from the school with an Exit Status “W” and Exit Code 50.
+After 10 school days of consecutive unlawful absences, in which the student’s whereabouts are unknown, the student should be exited from the school with an Exit Status “W” and Exit Code 50.
 A PS105 form must be completed and filed in the student’s record.

 IV.
 Procedures